How much does a Archaeologist make?

 Average Salary: $93,844

-In Seattle, professionals explore ancient sites and uncover history.
+In Seattle, professionals explore ancient sites and artifacts.
 Companies like the Burke Museum offer exciting opportunities.
-The city's rich history provides a vibrant backdrop for archaeological work.
+The city’s rich history provides many research chances.

 Find Archaeologist jobs in Seattle, WA